lluked/Packer-Ubuntu-20.04/README.md

 Instructions:
 -   Read Notes
 -   Run `packer init .` to install required plugins.
--   Run `Packer build -only=vmware-iso.ubuntu .` for vmware build.
+-   Run `packer build -only=vmware-iso.ubuntu .` for vmware build.
--   Run `Packer build -only=virtualbox-iso.ubuntu .` for virtualbox build.
+-   Run `packer build -only=virtualbox-iso.ubuntu .` for virtualbox build.
--   Run `Packer build .` to build both.
+-   Run `packer build .` to build both.

 Notes:
 -   Timing is important, different hosts load at different speeds, boot_wait needs changing to suit the build host.
 Seperate variables exist for Virtualbox and VMWare.